robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-use-assessment-and-feedback-to-greatest-effect/spring-week-3-ect-session-overview.md

 This session will focus on:

-- Monitoring pupils' independent practice for the development of misconceptions
+- Monitoring pupils’ independent practice for the development of misconceptions
 - Deciding when is best to give feedback, and what form that will take